laforge49/JActor2/README.md

     }
 ```

-1. Blade B is created in the constructor of the Start request, along with the woopsResponse and the exceptionHandler.
+1. Blade B is created in the constructor of the Start request.
+2. The woopsResponse is created.
+3. The exceptionHandler is created.
-2. The Start request is added to the inbox of blade A's reactor.
+4. The Start request is added to the inbox of blade A's reactor.
-3. Blade A's reactor evaluates the Start request.
+5. Blade A's reactor evaluates the Start request.
 The start request is assigned the exceptionHandler.
+6. A Woops request is created.
-A Woops request is created and added to the inbox of blade B's reactor.
+7. The woopsResponse is assigned to the Woops request and the Woops request is added to the inbox of blade B's reactor.
-4. Blade B's reactor evaluates the Woops request,
+8. Blade B's reactor evaluates the Woops request,
 which throws an IOException.
-5. The Woops request is assigned a result value of IOException and is passed back to to blade A's reactor.
+9. The Woops request is assigned a result value of IOException and is passed back to to blade A's reactor.
-6. The exceptionHandler is evaluated by blade A's reactor with a value of IOException, which.
+10. The exceptionHandler is evaluated by blade A's reactor with a value of IOException, and
 prints "got IOException"
-7. The Start request is assigned a result value of null and is passed back to the reactor which originated the Start request.
+11. The Start request is assigned a result value of null and is passed back to the reactor which originated the Start request.

 When a request does not have an exception handler, any uncaught or unhandled exceptions are simply passed up
 to the originating request.
 Exceptions then are handled very much as they are when doing a method call.